llap4585/RapidOcr-Paragraphizer/README.md

 [Introduction](#Introduction)

 ---
->Notice:
->
->All essential instructions are included as comments within the code.
->
->No separate Quickstart guide is provided.
->
->I hate Quickstart!
----

 > **Disclaimer:** The non-English and non-Chinese versions of this documentation are provided for convenience only and were generated using machine translation.
 In case of any discrepancy, the Chinese version shall prevail.